 Obsessive-compulsive personality disorder (OCPD) is different from obsessive-compulsive disorder (OCD), as OCD focuses more on behavior rather than a type of personality .

-However, OCD and OCPD both involve issues with perfectionism, control and a significant level of difficulty in becoming flexible in thinking about things.
+However, OCD and OCPD both involve issues with perfectionism, control and difficulty in becoming flexible in thinking about things.

 Some notable traits and behaviors of OCPD include:

 - Thinks their way is the best way to do things

 - Has a constant need to be in control and keep everything in an organized manner